geseib/aws-serverless-workshops/DevOps/3_XRay/README.md

 ## Completion

 Congratulations!
-You have successfully integrated AWS X-Ray and demonstrated how it can be used to identify errors, and their remediation.
+You have successfully integrated AWS X-Ray and demonstrated how it can be used to identify errors,latencies, and their remediation.
 In the next [Multiple Environments Module](../4_MultipleEnvironments), you will enhance the pipeline by adding a Beta stage to the pipeline, and incorporate testing in the Beta stage before deploying to Prod.